vinitshahdeo/50DaysOfJavaScript/README.md

   <br/><br/><br/>
 </div>

-Similar to the [Hactoberfest'21](https://vinitshahdeo.dev/hacktoberfest-2021) initiative, we're planning another community-led open-source initiative for helping the community level up their JavaScript coding skills by solving a non-trivial problem daily.
+Similar to the [Hactoberfest'21](https://vinitshahdeo.dev/hacktoberfest-2021) initiative, we're planning another community-led open-source initiative to help the community level up their JavaScript coding skills by solving a non-trivial problem daily.
 None of the questions will be tricks ━ you don’t have to worry about handling big integers or knowing how to balance a red-black tree.
-Every problem will be based on what you do on a daily basis as a JavaScript developer.
+Every problem will be based on what you do daily as a JavaScript developer.

 [![#50DaysOfJavaScipt](https://badgen.net/badge/%23/50DaysOfJavaScript?&scale=1.3)](https://50daysofjavascript.netlify.app/)

 [Join `#50DaysOfJavaScript`](https://tinyurl.com/50DaysOfJavaScript) ━ **Solve just a single coding challenge each day to improve your JavaScript skills!** This will tentatively start from **Jan 20, 2024**.
-Begin any day and stick for next 50 days to complete the challenge. **More details to follow!** ✨
+Begin any day and stick for the next 50 days to complete the challenge. **More details to follow!** ✨

 **Learn more**: [50daysofjavascript.netlify.app](https://50daysofjavascript.netlify.app/)